kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ---
 title: "Polars, DuckDB, Pandas, Modin, Ponder, Fugue, Daft — which one is the best dataframe and SQL tool?"
-description: "Comparing open-source dataframe and SQL frameworks for data engineering and analytics"
+description: "Comparing open-source dataframe and SQL frameworks for data engineering, machine learning and analytics"
 date: 2023-08-11T10:00:00
 category: Solutions
 author: